Presented by Bresky Law, the Afternoon

 Led by Civic, Legal, Community Leaders to Benefit the Legal Aid Society of Palm Beach County

-The Law Offices of Robin Bresky (BL) helped the South Palm Beach County community with an inspiring and interactive afternoon of music, food, entertainment, children’s activities and balloon and mural art to benefit the Legal Aid Society of Palm Beach County (LASPBC) at the Mizner Park Amphitheater.
+Bresky Law (BL) helped the South Palm Beach County community with an inspiring and interactive afternoon of music, food, entertainment, children’s activities and balloon and mural art to benefit the Legal Aid Society of Palm Beach County (LASPBC) at the Mizner Park Amphitheater.
 The featured highlight was the first-ever Palm Beach County“COMMUNITY DANCE for JUSTICE” created and led by Dance with Me (DWM) Dance Studio professionals and performed by a group of more than 40+ civic, legal, corporate, nonprofit and community leaders who have “stepped up to dance up” to raise funds to support the LASPBC’s services for victims of domestic and elder abuse.
 The hundreds of event-goers of all ages also had the opportunity to create a “Hands Up in Justice for All” themed mural and received free admission to the Boca Raton Museum of Art at the close of the Bresky Bash.

 According to BL firm founder and LASPBC board member Robin Bresky, the original dance routine was created and taught by the professionals at DWM Dance Studio at Town Center of Boca Raton that was founded by ABC Television’s “Dancing with the Stars” professionals Maksim Chmerkovskiy and Valentin Chmerkovskiy.
 Palm Beach County’s own roster of celebrated Community Justice Dancers learned and performed the warm-up dance for Bresky Bash event-goers and then together with DWM professionals will lead an original dance routine: “COMMUNITY DANCE for JUSTICE”.